carneiroDotDev/custom-no-input-react-slider/README.md

 I was challenged to do a react slider without using the HTML input tag.
 I believe it means drag and drop then?
 Let's see.

 The key was to have a div inside a container div that expands as the percentage increase using position: relative and left: 1-100%.
+See calculations in Slider.tsx.